leibniz-psychology/bawwab/README.rst

 A web gateway to compute clusters.

 (This software is probably not very useful to you.
-It is heavily branded with lots of hard-coded assumptions.)
+It is heavily branded and has lots of hard-coded assumptions.)

 Prerequisites
 -------------